ibmua/amanda/README.md

 ### Google Compute Platform

 Alternatively, you can use Claude indirectly via GCP.
 You'll need to install relevant things to use Google Vertex AI API.
 And you have to have a Google Compute Platform account.
-And then you will need to enable Claude API for a relevant model, for example Claude Sonnet here https://console.cloud.google.com/vertex-ai/publishers/anthropic/model-garden/claude-3-sonnet or Haiku here https://console.cloud.google.com/vertex-ai/publishers/anthropic/model-garden/claude-3-haiku.
+And then you will need to enable Claude API for a relevant model, for example Claude Sonnet here https://console.cloud.google.com/vertex-ai/publishers/anthropic/model-garden/claude-3-5-sonnet.
 ```bash
 sudo apt-get update
 pip install -U anthropic[vertex]